Top 5 Jeff Goldblum Film Roles

 3) Independence Day (1996) – David Levison

 Roland Emmerich’s Independence Day caused quite the fanfare upon its release back in 1996 with Will Smith taking plenty of the plaudits.
 But for us, it’s his right-hand man, David Levison who steals the show.
 Goldblum plays the tech wizard who discovers the countdown to a possible alien attack hidden in satellite transmissions.
 The brain to Will Smith’s brawn, Goldblum plays the unlikely hero perfectly with quips and classic Goldblum aplomb; “It’s like in chess: First, you strategically position your pieces and when the timing is right you strike.”
-He might be talking about an immanent alien attack, but he may as well be talking about his unique line delivery.
+He might be talking about an imminent alien attack, but he may as well be talking about his unique line delivery.

 2) The Fly (1986) – Seth Brundle